zachdravis/SQL/Intro to SQL/Intro to Querying in SQL.md

 SQL Notes
 =========

-SQL --&gt; "Structured Query Language"
+SQL --&gt; "Structured Query Language."
 SQL is a language for interacting with data stored in relational databases.

 Part One: Working within a Table